MaciejDanko/UndercountMigScores/README.md

   <br>
   <h5>____________________________________________________________________________</h5>
   <h4>How to cite this software?</h4>
   <h5>Maciej J. Dańko.
-UndercountMigScores v0.8.1.
+UndercountMigScores v0.8.2.
 (2023)<br>
-      Assessing the Level of Undercounting in the InternationalMigration Flows Reported by Eurostat and Other Data Sources
+      Assessing the Level of Undercounting of International Migration Flows in Europe
       <br>10.5281/zenodo.6612951. url:https://github.com/MaciejDanko/UndercountMigScore'</h5>
   <h5>____________________________________________________________________________</h5>
   <h5>The newest version of the app is always available on GitHub.
 To run it use this R code:<br><span style="font-family: Courier New">shiny::runGitHub("MaciejDanko/UndercountMigScores", launch.browser = TRUE)</span><br></h5>